Sattva wins prize at Wuzhen Theatre Festival

 Graduate Students

-Susanna Sun, a joint EALC and TAPS PhD student, will have her article “Becoming Awakened: Four Yue Opera Segments in Xie Jin’s Two Stage Sisters” published in an upcoming issue of the CHINOPERL (Chinese Oral and Performing Literature) journal.
+Susanna Sun, a joint EALC and TAPS PhD student, had her article “Becoming Awakened: Four Yue Opera Segments in Xie Jin’s Two Stage Sisters” published in CHINOPERL (Chinese Oral and Performing Literature) journal, Volume 42, Number 2.

 PhD student Yin Cai presented a conference paper at the 2021 History of Science Society Annual Meeting as part of the Panel “Science and Artisanal Knowledge: Towards a Global History."
 This presentation was also awarded a travel grant from the National Science Foundation.
 She also received dissertation research travel grants from both the Center for East Asian Studies (2021) and the Division of Humanities (2022).